 Click on an operation in the Browser window or in a diagram.

-Ribbon Design > Element > Editors > Properties Dialog > [select or create an operation] > Parameters Keyboard Shortcuts F10 > Parameters
+Ribbon Design > Element > Editors > Properties Dialog > [select or create an operation] > Parameters Keyboard Shortcuts F10 > Parameters the remaining fields are in the right-hand panel.

 Define the Parameters